A construction of Frobenius manifolds from stability conditions: Approximate finite-dimensional Frobenius type structures

 where in the last term we sum over decompositions with $\beta', \gamma'$ not equal to $\alpha_j - \alpha_k, \alpha_k - \alpha_i$ for $k \neq i, j$.
 Note that we have

 It follows that

 where in the last term we sum over decompositions with $\beta', \gamma'$ not equal to $\alpha_j - \alpha_k, \alpha_k - \alpha_i$ for $k = 1, \ldots, n$.
 Thus if we have

 for $k \neq i, j$ and $\bra \beta', \gamma'\ket f ^{\beta'}_{\bf s}(Z) f ^{\gamma'}_{\bf s}(Z)$ lies in $({\bf s})^p$ then the $x_j$ component of $F(\nabla^{r, \zeta}_{\bf s})(x_{\alpha_i})$ vanishes modulo terms which are of order at least $p$ in $\bf s$. \end{proof} \begin{rmk} We can choose the exponent $p = p_{ij}$ as a function of $i, j$ (so we get different vanishing conditions of the various curvature components).
-Note also that the quadratic condition \eqref{quadraticCondition} involves only our choice of basis $\alpha_i$ and the Euler form, while the vanishing condition \eqref{vanishingCondition} involves the invariants $\dt_{\A}$ through the holomorphic generating functions. \end{rmk} Let us take a closer look at the quadratic equations appearing in Lemma \ref{nablarzetaFlat}.
+Note also that the quadratic condition \eqref{quadraticCondition} involves only our choice of basis $\alpha_i$ and the Euler form, while the vanishing condition \eqref{vanishingCondition} involves the invariants $\dt_{\A}$ through the holomorphic generating functions. \end{rmk} The quadratic equations appearing in Lemma \ref{nablarzetaFlat} can be rephrased as follows.